-Walk a Mile in My Shoes Fundraising Event – June 10th 12:00-3.00pm.
+Walk a Mile in My Shoes Event a big success!

 Funds raised from this event will help Herts Vision Loss continue to deliver our services such as support groups, home visits, befriending, and our Ears for Eyes counselling service, advocacy and advising on everyday living equipment such as magnifiers, talking watches and more.
 All these services encourage independence and support for those in Hertfordshire with a visual impairment.
 Our services are free to everyone, as an independent local charity we rely on generous donations to fund our work.
 Through this event we hope to raise vital funds to continue supporting Hertfordshire residents with a visual impairment.
 The Walk a Mile in My Shoes event hopes to raise awareness of vision loss, as well as raise much needed funds for our charity.